190839/Maya-Library/README.md

 # Maya-Library
-My version of the Reedy Library....
+My version of the Reedy HS Library, created with Maya.